gkanazawa/d3_coordinated_viz/README.md

 # D3 coordinated data visualization
-This is a coordinated map and bar chart of the Wisconsin deer population 2019, made using the D3.js library.
+This is a coordinated map and bar chart of the post-hunt 2019 Wisconsin deer population, made using the D3.js library.

 # Link to project page
 https://gkanazawa.github.io/d3_coordinated_viz/